ldiex/quartz/content/Academic Notes/Computer Science/Seamless Transition.md

 For example, when the power is turned on in a computer with an x86 processor, the first instruction to execute is at memory address `0xFFFFFFF0`, and it contains a jump instruction such as `JUMP 000F0000`.
 Address `000F0000` contains the entry instruction for the BIOS code.

 # Amdahl's Law
-Amdahl’s law was originally proposed by Gene Amdahl, a designer of the famous IBM S/360 general-purpose computer.
-The modern form of this law can be stated succinctly as follows: **After enhancing a portion of a system, the speedup obtained is upper bounded by the reciprocal of the other portion’s time.**
+Amdahl's law was originally proposed by Gene Amdahl, a designer of the famous IBM S/360 general-purpose computer.
+The modern form of this law can be stated succinctly as follows: **After enhancing a portion of a system, the speedup obtained is upper bounded by the reciprocal of the other portion's time.**

-More precisely, suppose a system’s execution time is broken into two portions $1-f$ and $f$, such that $1-f > f$.
+More precisely, suppose a system's execution time is broken into two portions $1-f$ and $f$, such that $1-f > f$.
 Enhancement on the $1-f$ portion can lead to a *speedup* no more than $1/f$.

 Here, *speedup* is (time before enhancement) / (time after enhancement).